discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 <Grid>
 <GridItem sm="6">
 <Card title="Information">
-When playing <Specialization name="Soulbeast" text="Condi Soulbeast"/> in 100CM, <Trait name="Light on your Feet"/> is much more attractive choce than <Trait name="Quickdraw"/> which is used in raids.
+When playing <Specialization name="Soulbeast" text="Condi Soulbeast"/> in 100CM, <Trait name="Light on your Feet"/> is much more attractive choice than <Trait name="Quickdraw"/> which is used in raids.
 The reason being that Ai moves around far too much for you to be able to benefit from using skills like <Skill name="Bonfire"/> twice in most cases.
-Also the with some strategic dodging during movement and downtime you can keep a very high <Trait name="Light on your Feet"/> uptime especially during your bursts which leads to very high DPS.
+Also with some strategic dodging during movement and downtime you can keep a very high <Trait name="Light on your Feet"/> uptime especially during your bursts which leads to very high DPS.

 The rotation in general is very simple, just keep rotating between your Shortbow and Dagger/Torch set using your utility skills as often as you can.
 When you get to the point of auto attacking use your <Skill id="42944"/> skills to fill.